wendlerc/capsules-tensorflow/README.md

 # capsules-tensorflow
 Another implementation of Hinton's capsule networks in tensorflow.

-At the moment the implementation provides the means to set up the model presented in https://arxiv.org/abs/1710.09829.
+At the moment the implementation provides the means to set up the model presented in [Dynamic Routing Between Capsules](https://arxiv.org/abs/1710.09829).

 ## Implemented (capsule.py):
 * fully connected capsule layers with routing